aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 - ### **Handling conditional slots logic**

   - Many forms required more logic just requesting a list of fields.
-  - For example, if someone requests laptop as their category, we may want to ask questions on slighly different features than phones, we may be asking for Camera specification.
+  - For example, if someone requests laptop as their category, we may want to ask questions on slightly different features than phones, we may be asking for Camera specification.
   - We can achieve this by writing some logic into the required_slots() method. // in the action.py file

 - ### **Validation**

   - By default, validation only checks if the requested slot was successfully extracted from the slot mappings
-  - If we want to add custom validation, for examlpe to check against a database, we can do this by writing a helper validaiton function with name validate_{slot_name}.
+  - If we want to add custom validation, for example to check against a database, we can do this by writing a helper validation function with name validate_{slot_name}.

 ## Small Talk

 - Small talk includes the back-and-forth that makes conversations natural but doesn't directly relate to the user's goal.
-- This includes greetings, acknowledgements, reactions and off-topic chithcat.
+- This includes greetings, acknowledgements, reactions and off-topic chitchat.

 - ### **Chitchat**